Make more from what you've already made.

 Blue House Productions

-Christine Gernon directs the biggest sitcoms in Britain and America; Emma Strain produces them.
-A Manchester comedy indie with Small Prophets on BBC Two — rebuilt to let those credentials shout for themselves.
+Christine Gernon directs some of the biggest sitcoms in Britain and America; Emma Strain produces them.
+Their Manchester indie's launch on BBC Two — Small Prophets — brought the spotlight with it.
+Rebuilt to let those credentials shout for themselves.

 Read more